csimal/RandomNoise.jl/README.md

 * `SquirrelNoise5x2` a 64-bit noise function, consisting of two stacked `SquirrelNoise5`
 * `Murmur3Noise` a 32-bit noise function based on the Murmur3 hash function

-In addition,  support for Random123.jl's CBRNGs is provided via immutable wrapper type.
-So both RandomNoise and Random123 need to be loaded to use them.
+In addition, support for [Random123.jl](https://github.com/JuliaRandom/Random123.jl)'s CBRNGs is provided via immutable wrapper types.
+Both RandomNoise and Random123 need to be loaded to use them.

 ```julia
 using RandomNoise